 Walter was also the site Functional Administrator for various CMMS systems over the years, ranging from eAM-Oracle, Empac, and Maximo.

 The most recent CMMS project was Luminant’s acquisition of Dynegy in 2018.
 He was very instrumental in providing support for the testing, conversion, Integration, and migration of all the Dynegy data to the Luminant version of Maximo 7.5.
 Spent 6 months providing UAT testing, site training, and end user support to Management, Planners, Schedulers, Supervisors, Buyers, Contractors, and all site users.
 Very strong in CMMS functionality, Support Scheduling and PM Optimization.

 With a strong Maintenance and Maintenance Reliability background, considered to be a leader in the Work Management process and development.

-As a coach with BDB Solutions, Walter provides the knowledge and leadership to enhance any Company in utilizing its resources, and develope a process in becoming a benchmark facility.
+As a consultant with BDB Solutions, Walter provides the knowledge and leadership to enhance any Company in utilizing its resources, and develope a process in becoming a benchmark facility.